anilb394/nu3/README.md

 This is present in excel "Assignment_Nu3 Test Cases".
 The sheet represents sample positive and negative test cases of Login scenarios with expected outcome

 3. Sample test script for happy path:
-   This is sample automation file using selenium for valid login scneraio.
+   This is sample automation file using selenium for valid login scenario.
 File name is "validloginTest.js"

 # System Requirements
 Node js